waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 To generate "areas" in overpass database developer provided "rules_loop.sh" script is used.
 The script needed changes to run.
 I have replaced this script with "op_area_update.sh" script, this script is used in two places; here to initial areas data and down below to keep this data updated where we change IMAX loop counter.
-To use the script set "DB_DIR" variable to your database directory.

 To generate "areas" in your database run the "op_area_update.sh" to completion ***without changing*** IMAX loop counter.
+This will take time to complete, let run to completion.
 The area creation produces more files in your database with "area*" names, mine added nine of them.
-The "area" filter can be used now, a simple overpass query is provided to test for this in "area-test.op" file in this Guide.
+The "area" filter can be used now, a simple overpass query is provided to test for this in file "area-test.op" in this Guide.
 To test your database run:

 ```
  osm3s_query < area-test.op | sort -ub